manbearwiz/Pilar/README.md

 Raspberry Pi Light Tracker
 =======================

-Possibly the most over engineered solar tracker.
+Possibly the most over engineered solar tracker ever.
 Python script to read analog photoresistors mounted on a panel and move a stepper motor accordingly.
-Several command are implemented and can be entered via a web interface on port 8080.
+Several commands are implemented and can be entered via a web interface on port 8080.

 Dependencies
 ------------